TheQuerySmith/engage-coach/README.md

 - [ ] middleware.ts should redirect to signin if not logged in (not just profile)
 - [ ] Ensure users can't change their profile.id or other locked fields
 - [ ] Trim and lowercase student ids for better matching
+- [ ] In course add, weird 0 requirement when adding student numbers

 ### Decisions
 - [X] Do not store qualtrics survey data in the database; only whether the survey has been completed.
 This ensures that we are not duplicating data and that we are not storing sensitive information in our database.